madees/Noisette_ADMix-Player-DS100/README.md

 ADMixplayer is a free standalone ADM .BWF player, that can playback 64 channels of audio (usually connected to DS100 thru Dante Virtual Soundcard https://www.audinate.com/products/software/dante-virtual-soundcard ) and their encoded objects positions.

-ADMix is also a part of MAX MSP Spat5 free package.
+ADMix is also a part of Max/MSP Spat.5 free package.
 To know more and download standalone ADMix https://forum.ircam.fr/projects/detail/admix/

 ## ADM